Muxxxi/raspi-bt-hd-audio-receiver/README.md

 sudo systemctl start bluealsa-aplay.service
 ```

-## 6 Automatic input change of sound system on device connect
+## 6 Manage connected sound system

-In my case it makes life easier to automatically switch the input of the sound system (AVR which has a REST-API) when a Bluetooth device connects and switch back to the old input after it disconnected.
-Feel free to skip this step or alter it to control your own sound system.
+In my case it makes life much easier to do some automation on the sound system side (AVR which has a REST-API) when a Bluetooth device connects and disconnects.
+Feel free to skip this step or alter the script to control your own sound system.
 Using HDMI-CEC with cec-client could also be an alternative.

+**Current Features (as of 01.07.2021):**

+- Make a simple sound on bluetooth connect / disconnect
+- Switch on after connecting bluetooth device if currently in standby
+- Switch to Raspberry Pi input after connecting bluetooth device
+- Switch back to last input after disconnecting bluetooth device

 ```
 chmod +x ~/raspi-bt-hd-audio-receiver/avr-manager.py